-Over the years, my voice got louder and stronger, and on many different occasions the choir director asked me to perform short solos.
-Often, I became anxious, the tightness and pain in my body flared up, and I had to back out of the solo.
+Over the years, my voice got louder and stronger, and on seven different occasions the choir director asked me to perform short solos.
+Each time, I became anxious, the tightness and pain in my body flared up, and I had to back out of the solo.

 Nine years into healing, I was again offered a small solo, this time for our choir concert.
 The following week, my pelvic-floor muscles went into a major spasm, and I could feel my anxiety ramping up.
 I decided to record my voice to help me produce the sound I wanted.
 I also found my old voice memos from previous solo attempts on my phone.
 Every time I listened to a recording, I could hear my internal judgment and the fear in my voice.

 Suddenly, it dawned on me: I fear judgment, but I judge, too, both others and myself.

 I was so desperate that I asked for divine help, but nothing seemed to change.
 Then a thought came into my mind: Help is available, but you have to let it in.
 Calm down, get grounded, and consciously open up.
 As I did this mental exercise, tears and emotions welled up, my rear end and calves suddenly relaxed, and I felt more weight-bearing through my feet.